mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Software/Compute.rst

 Github
 ==========

-Here you can find information about the pre-developed algorithms for the navigation of the Go-kart by the mlab at the University of Pennsylvania:
+Here you can find information about the pre-developed algorithms for the navigation of the Go-kart by the mlab at the University of Pennsylvania.

 .. |Link1| raw:: html